-You may instead choose to use the Folder Import Tool which can be used to import documents from a folder tree on a PC or shared drive into NetDocuments.
-This utility is part of the standard NetDocuments subscription fee and is available to all users, however it can be a little too technical for an end-user so they may want an Administrator to assist them with this utility.
+You can instead choose to use the Folder Import Utility which you can use to import documents from a folder tree on a PC or shared drive into NetDocuments.
+This utility is part of the standard NetDocuments subscription fee and is available to all users, however, an Administrator might want to assist end users with this utility as it is a little too in depth for a user.
 It is generally designed to be used for one-time importing of documents.

 Download (Version 188.8.131.52)

-To use the Mass Import Utility you will need to download the following:
+To use the Mass Import Utility you need to download the following:

 NOTE: As best practice, we recommend that each time you use this tool, you download it directly from these links instead of re-using one that has already been downloaded.
 This will ensure that you are using the latest version available.
 Prior versions of ndImport will NOT be supported and use of them may result in errors or even data loss.

 Download Mass Import Guide - the comprehensive guide to using ndImport, including best practices for large migrations.

 You will also need a comma-delimited ASCII data import file that instructs the utility how to import documents and access to the documents that need to be imported.